FudaWiki/fudawiki-files/mekurifuda.md

 According to Jan Cock Blomhoff's description in a catalog of his collection of Japanese relics obtained in 1824, those who were caught gambling by the police were beaten with an iron rod 50 times for the first offense, or beaten with an iron rod 100 times and then imprisoned for the second offense, or executed for the third offense.

 ## Soured Relations with Christianity in Japan

-After Totoyomi Hideyoshi reunified Japan and became its ruler in 1586, he paid attention to external threats, particularly the expansion of European power in East Asia, especially in the Philippines which was colonized by the Spanish after its people were converted into Christianity.
+After Totoyomi Hideyoshi reunified Japan and became its ruler in 1586, he started to become suspicious of the growth of Christianity in Japan.
 By 1587, after his invasion of Kyushu, he was alarmed by reports of what the Jesuits were doing: they had claimed and garrisoned the city of Nagasaki, forcing commoners to convert to Christianity, taking and selling non-Christian Japanese from the port as slaves, and allowing the slaughter of horses and oxen for food, an offensive deed to Buddhism.

 Totoyomi Hideyoshi then promulgated the Bateren Edict, aimed at expelling any Christian missionaries in Japan.
 While Hideyoshi was successful in taking back Nagasaki from the Jesuits, the missionaries still kept preaching openly.
 Hideyoshi then executed the 26 Martyrs of Japan.